parvezs27/Excel-Clothing-Store-Analysis/README.md

 7. Which channels are contributing the most to sales?
 8. Highest selling category?

+The Data Engineers for the store have provided us with the dataset for 2022 in the form of an Excel file, which we'll be using for our analysis.

+In this case, we have been given the dataset and the questions we need to answer, however, a lot of the time in the real world this will not be the case.
+You will be given a business problem and it will be upto you to decide which data you need, where to source the data from e.g. internally from within the company database or from an external source and which questions should be addressed to help solve the business problem.
+In this case, we haven't been given mock ups or example dashboards, however, the executives have mentioned that we're free to design the dashboard how we would like, as long as the information addresses the questions and is clearly and easily conveyed.

-We have been given the dataset in the form of an excel file (link below).
-We will begin with data cleaning, then move onto processing, analysis and finally dashboard creation.
+In this project, we will begin with data cleaning, then move onto data processing and analysis, and finally, dashboard creation.

 ## Key points of this project
 - Pie charts have been used, generally pie charts are frowned upon in data analysis, but since no thin slices we can do.